2-dimensional Lawvere theories, commutativity, and higher Day convolution: Syntax of -commutativity

-Similarly, we get that lax commutativity on $B\V$ is some non-invertible braiding, sometimes called half-braiding or lax braiding.
+Amazingly, these are precisely the Yang-Baxter equations!
+Therefore, our framework of $w$-commutativity offers an alternative proof of the fact that for any braiding, these equations hold, going back to \cite{JS93}.
+By similar reasoning, we get that lax commutativity on $B\V$ is a non-invertible generalization of braiding, i.e. a \textit{lax braiding} as introduced in \cite{DPS07}.
 Proposition \ref{prop: miracle associativity} then tells us that the Yang-Baxter equations still hold for this weaker notion.

 By Lemma \ref{lemma: syntactic}, the pseudocommutativity structure is symmetric if and only if $b_{XY}b_{YX}=1$, which is the case if and only if the braiding is in fact a symmetry.

 A model of $B\V$ in $\Cat$ is a category with an action of $\V$, generalizing the previous example. \end{example}